kurz-net/qwirkle/docs/rules.md

 The player who plays the last hand is awarded an additional 6 points - for ending the fun for everyone.

-## Examples

-Let's show a couple of examples